facebook/dns/dnswatch/README.md

 ### bpf
     The BPF code used to capture DNS traffic
 ### cmd
-    All entripoints to the functions provided by DNSWatch are defined here
+    All entrypoints to the functions provided by DNSWatch are defined here
 ### snoop
     DNS snooping logic is here